The following are explanations of commonly used business terms referenced on this website:

 Tax Payer Identification Number: See Employer Identification Number above.

-1099-MISC: Employers who use the services of independent contractors must provide this form to those who earn $600 or more in a calendar year.
+1099-NEC and 1099-MISC: Employers who use the services of independent contractors must provide form 1099-NEC to those who earn $600 or more in a calendar year.
 The recipient will use the form to report income when filing her/his income taxes.
 The form is provided to the recipient by February 15 of the year following that in which the money was paid.
-1099-MISC is also used to report certain other transactions, such as royalty payments, childcare payments and more.
-See Instructions for Form 1099-MISC and Miscellaneous Income.

 Trade Mark: Also called a service mark; this is a logo, symbol, or name used to uniquely identify a product, service or business.
 Registering a trade mark prevents other businesses from using it.
 Trade marks can be registered at the state level with the Secretary of State’s office or at the national level with the U.S. Patent and Trademark Office or internationally.
 For more information visit the FAQs section of this website.

-Travel and Convention Hotel/Motel Taxes: In addition to the state sales tax, a statewide travel and convention tax is charged to the user or occupant of a hotel/motel room, bed & breakfast or campground.
+Travel and Convention Hotel/Motel Taxes: In addition to state sales tax, a statewide travel and convention tax is charged to the user or occupant of a hotel/motel room, bed & breakfast, short term vacation rental or campground.
 The tax is collected by the lodging establishment and paid to the Idaho State Tax Commission.